 Good Luck!

-Reply to this I cannot recommend any city's in Spain or any language courses, but I'd recommend studying Spanish in a region in which Spanish (or Castillian as they will all call it there) is the daily spoken language.
+I cannot recommend any city's in Spain or any language courses, but I'd recommend studying Spanish in a region in which Spanish (or Castillian as they will all call it there) is the daily spoken language.

 Catalonia (a region in Spain with the capital Barcelona and several big places including Valencia) speaks Catalan, which is as different from Spanish as Spanish and Portugese are.
 Of course it can be safely said that pretty much everybody in Catalonia speaks/understands Spanish/Castillian, but it wont be the language heard on the street (or seen on street signs etcetera).
+Reply to this

-Reply to this ^^ that's great advice!
+^^ that's great advice!
 Wouldn't have thought about that otherwise...
+Reply to this

-Reply to this So i see that a number of people here are interested in studying spanish in spain.
+So i see that a number of people here are interested in studying spanish in spain.
 Ive been thinking about this idea with quite a long time now and im hoping to go in June 2010.
 So if anyone can suggest a city that is very accesible by plain because i want this trip to be hassle free and not having to worry about taking the bus or train to get to my destination.
 I will most likely travel by myself and i have never been anywhere by myself yet, nor have i ever travelled outside of Canada or United states, so this experience should be very interesting for me and i feel a bit nervous, thats why i want to choose a destination that is very accesible by plane from Canada.
 Hopefully someone can suggest a good city to go to and not very expensive since im on a budget.
 Im planning to go for a month.

-Also if anyone has travelled and studied in spain before for a month, please give me an advice of how much money i should bring with me and how much money you needed for your whole trip including the price of the school, accomodation, food...etc
+Also if anyone has travelled and studied in spain before for a month, please give me an advice of how much money i should bring with me and how much money you needed for your whole trip including the price of the school, accomodation, food...etc Reply to this

-Reply to this Hi there Vanilla1!
+Hi there Vanilla1!
 There are many Spanish language schools in Spain.
 If you don't want to travel too much, you probably should find a school right in Madrid or even in Barcelona (both are accessible by plain) although I must remind you that the language spoken in Barcelona is actually Catalan.
 I believe you shouldn't be nervous about traveling by yourself, see Spaniards are very warm hearted people and you can always ask for help in case you get lost.
 True they don't speak English very well but they will try to do their best, and then of course there are guide books and internet you can always use.
 Don't worry- Spain is full of internet cafes so in case you need an information you can simply use the one on the corner.
 Some schools offer packages including accomodation and organized tours.
 Obviously if you join one of these schools you won't need to be worried about anything and you will know to estimate in advance your expanses, but then again if you prefer to travel by your own...Spain is not cheap as it used to be before the Euro came along.
 Life cost over there as in any other european advanced country but you can always find small guesthouses which are less expensive.
-For some more information go in
+For some more information go in 😊

-😊 Reply to this Hi Vanilla1!
+Hi Vanilla1!

 A great place that you could come to would be Granada.
 It is a city full of culture such as the Alhambra, the Albayzin, the Cathedral and yet is vibrant and modern.
 If you can fly to the Federico Garcia Lorca Airport then you would only be about 20 minutes away from the city centre!